Are you overwhelmed with

 A seven-day Disney vacation will cost more than a three-day Disney vacation.
 That’s simple math, right?
 I recommend you crunch numbers at the beginning of your planning phase (probably where you are right now) and compare different lengths of stay.

-There’s also a pricing tier for tickets.
+There’s also a pricing tier for tickets based on which park you want to visit and when you want to be there.
 Tickets cost more for park visits on the weekend and during higher demand times, such as the holidays and during the summer.

 Disney Resort Hotel Choice

-I mentioned the three different resort categories above: deluxe, moderate, and value.
-Pricing for deluxe resorts starts at $496 per night (April 2021) and value resorts start at $189 per night (April 2021.)
-Moderate resorts land somewhere in the middle.
+I mentioned the three different resort categories above: deluxe, moderate and value.
+Expect to pay about $500 per night at deluxe resorts , about $200 per night for value resorts, with the cost of moderate resorts landing somewhere in the middle.

 Food: Because You Have to Eat